Criticisms of Web4j, Spring, PHP, and Rails

 - it takes significant time to learn about all of its parts.

-- Joshua Bloch's dictum of "when in doubt, leave it out" hasn't been applied to this tool with much enthusiasm.
+- Joshua Bloch's dictum of "when in doubt, leave it out" has not been applied to this tool with much enthusiasm.

 Spring has many bad names for things.